Catalan Style Stew with Pork or Beef

 Fry the rice in the pan for a minute or two until browned and set aside for later.

 De-glaze the pan with a cup or so of the wine.
 A straight edge wood spatula is perfect for scraping all the goodies up.
 The pan should be nearly clean.
 Transfer to the pot.

 Add warm beef broth just to the top of the meat.
+Add 1 or 2 bay leaves depending on size.
+Push them down into the mix.
 Set pot, with lid, in oven for an hour.

 Pull out the pot and mix in the tomatoes and spices, salt to taste.
 Back in oven for an hour, (hour and a half for beef).